Using TailwindCSS with Sveltekit

 Add @tailwindcss/jit

-To save some more time in the compilation and configuration of TailwindCSS, we can use the @tailwindcss/jit
+To save some more time in the compilation and configuration of TailwindCSS, we

-package.
-I dedicated a whole blogpost about that, so read it if youâre interested and would like to learn more about that.
+so read it if youâre interested and would like to learn more about that.

 Itâs actually easy and I recommend that you use it!